 Problem: Unable to view domains for a feature layer enabled with coded value domains in a web map

-Feature services published to ArcGIS Online do not maintain their domains and subtypes applied and configured in ArcGIS for Desktop.
+Feature services published to ArcGIS Online do not maintain domains and subtypes applied and configured in ArcGIS for Desktop.
 After the data is published to ArcGIS Online, the attribute table and pop-ups show the raw coded values rather than the domain or subtype descriptions.
 Additionally, when editing or adding new features, the domain and subtype descriptions are not presented in the traditional drop-down list.

 This is a known issue.
 The domains that are set up and integrated with the subtypes are not set solely on the fields directly.
-The domains do not display in ArcGIS Online because they are set through subtypes and subtypes do not display in ArcGIS Online as a drop-down list; they only show as the raw coded value.
+The domains do not display in ArcGIS Online because they are set through subtypes, and subtypes do not display in ArcGIS Online as a drop-down list, they only show as the raw coded value.

 Solution or Workaround